- Getting started

 nengo_spa.algebras¶

-The following items are re-exported by nengo_spa.algebras
+The following items are re-exported by nengo_spa.algebras:

 Abstract base class for algebras. |